What is the best age for surgical treatment of Pectus Excavatum?

 What type of deformity – mild or severe – is ideal for treatment with the new implant, Pectus Up?

 Surgical treatment of Pectus Excavatum will, in general, be conditional on the physical or psychological criteria that justify the procedure.

 In the case of treatment with the new implant, Pectus Up, both mild and severe cases can be corrected with a high success rate, though, of course, this always depends on the individual patient.

 Yes.
 The first case dates back to 2012, with very satisfactory results, with the implant being removed in June 2015.
 The patient is in rude health with a fully corrected chest.

 Since this first case, there have been various patients, with differing degrees of severity, who have had the surgical procedure on their Pectus Excavatum with excellent results.

-Among the surgical treatments for Pectus Excavatum, is Taulinoplastia a high-risk surgery?
+Among the surgical treatments for Pectus Excavatum, is Pectus Up technique high-risk surgery?